aadishv/aadishv.dev/src/content/posts/robotics-4.md

 ![image](assets/robotics4/image.png)
 Note the many fancy terms here.
 The TL;DR is that I wanted to run as much as possible on a Jetson Orin Nano (not the Jetson Nano that comes with the VEX AI Platform) so we could have powerful hardware (aka GPU) to do cool stuff.
 What I eventually realized, however, is that getting this to work would require tens of thousands of lines of code.
 Given that this was 2 weeks before the competition, we decided to scrap this plan.

-<aside>VEX teams are required to maintain an <em>engineering notebook</em> to log their development journey, which also helps when getting awards.</aside>

 So what did we do instead?
-Here’s an excerpt from our engineering notebook about how we handled this.
+Here’s an excerpt from our engineering notebook[^nb] about how we handled this.

 ## The _actual_ plan